samlist21/Dewey/README.md

 ###Items needed:
 - 100-500 ohm resistor for LED string signal path
 - 1N4001 diode for LED string 5V path
-- 1000uf Cap (can) for pwoer leads of the LED string.
+- 1000uf Cap (can) for power leads of the LED string.
 - Mounting hardware for Googly eyes.
 - Mounting hardware for LED String, Cylon eye.